-Even relatively mild foot pain can be quite debilitating, at least at first.
+Even mild foot pain can be troubling, at least at first.
 It is usually safe to try simple home remedies for a while.

 Seek immediate medical attention if you:

-- Are unable to walk or put weight on your foot
+- Are unable to walk or put weight on the foot.

 Schedule an office visit if you:

-- Have persistent swelling that doesn't improve at all after two to five days of home treatment
+- Have swelling that doesn't improve after 2 to 5 days of home treatment.

-- Have persistent pain that doesn't improve after several weeks
+- Have pain that doesn't improve after several weeks.

-- Have burning pain, numbness or tingling, particularly involving most or all of the bottom of your foot
+- Have burning pain, numbness or tingling, particularly if it involves most or all of the bottom of the foot.

 Foot pain caused by an injury or overuse will often respond well to rest and cold therapy.